subarumech/resume_builder/my_achievements.md

 ### MTronPTI - Manufacturing Engineer (Feb 2025 – March 2025) | Orlando, FL
 - Enhanced manufacturing processes for DoD suppliers
 - Created detailed assembly work instructions
-- Created technical drawings and mechanical drawings in SolidWorks
+- Created technical drawings and mechanical drawings in SolidWorks with GD&T (Geometric Dimensioning and Tolerancing) standards
 - Applied lean manufacturing principles
 - Built a station from scratch for precisely heating and flowing solder and precisely tinning the leads on delicate oscillator assemblies.
 - Voluntarily left to pursue a significantly improved offer from a previous interview that was done before taking a job here.